FSMaxB/segcirc/README.md

 Known Bugs
 ----------
 * The numbers 3 and 7 aren't displayed properly in the date.
 They're missing a vertical line of pixels.
-I haven't been able to fix this problem, it is probably related with the font I use, which I made myself due to the lack of free alternatives ( https://github.com/FSMaxB/FourteenSegments ).
+I haven't been able to fix this problem, it is probably related to the font I use, which I made myself due to the lack of free alternatives ( https://github.com/FSMaxB/FourteenSegments ).

 License
 -------